luke-gru/riml/README.md

     Hooray!
     EOS

-Riml heredocs must have the ending pattern start at the beginning of the line.
+Riml heredocs must have the ending pattern ('EOS' in this case) start at the beginning of the line.
 Interpolating expressions is allowed in heredocs.
 Compiled heredocs always end with a newline.

 Functions
 ---------